Please select the country or location you would like to see content from.

 An elective procedure is usually done from the 39th week and may be planned for if:

-• You have complications such as pregnancy-related high blood pressure or a low-lying placenta (placenta previa)
+• You have complications such as pregnancy-related high blood pressure or a low-lying placenta (placenta previa).

-An emergency procedure may occur if:
+An emergency C-section may occur if:

-• Your labor is moving slower than planned, it is not progressing, or there is significant vaginal bleeding
+• Your labor is moving slower than planned, it is not progressing or there is significant vaginal bleeding.

-• Your baby is not getting enough oxygen or nutrients and they appear distressed
+• Your baby is not getting enough oxygen or nutrients and they appear distressed.

 What are the risks of a C-section?